In the Beginning

 The Future is Optimistic

-The Church continues to this date under the leadership of our current pastor Rev. Eddie Eaton who came to the Church in May of 2005.
+The Church continues to this date under the leadership of our current pastor Rev. Daniel Smith who became Pastor of the Church in September of 2018.